vimcaw/three-devtools/README.md

 - [ ] Scene Tree
   - [x] View scene tree
   - [x] Remove object
-  - [x] Highlight selected object
+  - [x] Highlight the selected object
   - [ ] Improve highlight effect
-  - [ ] Pick object in scene to select
+  - [ ] Pick an object in a scene to select
-  - [ ] Search and filter objects in scene tree
+  - [ ] Search and filter objects in the scene tree
 - [ ] Rendering pipelines
   - [ ] View rendering pipelines
 - [ ] Render Target